 When preparing for any activity with girls, always begin with the Safety Activity Checkpoints written specifically for that particular activity.
 The checkpoints are formatted as checklists, so that you, your co-volunteers, and the girls can check off each step that has been accomplished.
 Please also take a look at the GSOFCT Acceptable Certifications for Outdoor Activities, to make sure any certification requirements are met.

 Know where to do the activity.
-Quick list of the most common places girls carry out the activity
+Brief summary of the most common places girls carry out the activity

 Include girls with disabilities.
-Tips and special websites for information on including girls with disabilities
+Information, including websites, on including girls with disabilities

 Prepare for the Activity

 These checkpoints discuss steps to take in advance of the activity.
 Not every category is listed here, and not every activity includes these categories.

 - Communicate with council and parents.
 Inform your Girl Scout council and the girls’ parents/guardians about the activity, including details about safety precautions and any appropriate clothing or supplies that may be necessary (see Required or Recommended Gear).
 Follow council procedures for activity approval, certificates of insurance and council guidelines about girls’ general health examinations.
 Make arrangements in advance for all transportation and confirm plans before departure.

 - Girls plan the activity.
 Keeping their grade level abilities in mind, encourage girls to take proactive leadership roles in organizing details of the activity.

 - Arrange for transportation and adult supervision.
 The recommended adult-to-girl ratios are two non-related adults (at least one of whom is female) to every:

 - 1-6 Girl Scout Brownies

 - 1-8 Girl Scout Juniors